-- anything that requires resuscitation - admittance to hospital for more than 24 hours - a broken bone or fracture - dislocation of any major joint, such as the shoulder, knee, hip or elbow - any loss of consciousness - severe breathing difficulties, including asphyxia - anything leading to hypothermia or heat-induced illness responsibility of the setting to diagnose a notifiable disease.
-This can only be done by a clinician (GP or Doctor).
-If a child is displaying symptoms that indicate they may be suffering from a notifiable disease, parents must be advised to seek a medical diagnosis, which will then be 'notified' to the relevant body.
-Once a diagnosis is confirmed, the setting may be contacted by the UKHSA, or may wish to contact them for further advice.
+- anything that requires resuscitation; - admittance to hospital for more than 24 hours; - a broken bone or fracture; - dislocation of any major joint, such as the shoulder, knee, hip or elbow - any loss of consciousness; - severe breathing difficulties, including asphyxia; - anything leading to hypothermia or heat-induced illness.

 In some circumstances this may include a confirmed case of a Notifiable Disease in their setting, if it meets the criteria defined by Ofsted above.
-Please note that it is not the
+Please note that it is not the responsibility of the setting to diagnose a notifiable disease.
+This can only be done by a clinician (GP or Doctor).